yuanzhi-zhu/prolific_dreamer2d/README.md

 This is a third-party implementation of the 2D demos in the paper: [ProlificDreamer: High-Fidelity and Diverse Text-to-3D Generation with Variational Score Distillation](https://arxiv.org/abs/2305.16213).

+This code does *NOT* serve as a faithful re-implementation, and please feel free to raise issues for potential bugs.

 <p align="center">
   <img src="figs/illustration.png" width="900px"/><br/>